JOALYS PARIS

 Visual Inspection: The Tell-Tale Signs

-Inclusions: Nature's Birthmarks Unlike synthetic rubies, which are often flawless or contain perfectly spherical bubbles, natural rubies always possess internal features known as inclusions.
-These unique "birthmarks" are fascinating proof of the stone's natural formation deep within the earth over millions of years.
+Synthetic rubies are often flawless or contain perfectly round bubbles.
+Natural rubies always have internal features called inclusions.
+These tiny imperfections are actually proof the stone formed underground over millions of years.

 Key natural ruby inclusions include:

-• Silk: Fine, parallel needles of rutile (titanium dioxide) that often intersect at angles.
-"Silk" can create a velvety appearance and, when abundant, the phenomenon of asterism (a star effect).
-Its presence is a strong indicator of natural origin.
+• Silk: Fine, parallel needles of rutile (titanium dioxide) that intersect at angles.
+Silk creates a velvety look and, when abundant, produces asterism (the star effect).
+According to GIA (2023), silk is one of the strongest indicators of natural origin.

-• Crystals: Tiny crystals of other minerals (like calcite or zircon) trapped inside during growth.
+• Crystals: Tiny trapped minerals like calcite or zircon caught during growth.

-• Fingerprints: Networks of microscopic fluid-filled tubes that resemble human fingerprints, formed during crystal growth or healing.
+• Fingerprints: Networks of microscopic fluid-filled tubes that look like actual fingerprints, formed during crystal healing.

-• Color Zoning: Uneven distribution of color within the crystal, often visible as straight, angular bands, contrasting with the curved growth lines seen in some synthetic rubies.
+• Color Zoning: Uneven color distribution visible as straight, angular bands.
+Synthetics show curved growth lines instead.

-Identification Method What It Reveals Key for Ruby
+Method What It Reveals Why It Matters for Ruby

-Microscopic Examination Detailed view of internal features.
-Distinguishes natural angular growth/silk from synthetic curved striae/bubbles.
+Microscopic Exam Detailed internal features Separates natural angular growth and silk from synthetic curved striae and bubbles

-Specific Gravity (SG) Measures the stone's density relative to water.
-Helps confirm identity (ruby SG is approx. 4.00), differentiating it from lighter or denser look-alikes.
+Specific Gravity (SG) Density relative to water Ruby SG is approximately 4.00, different from lighter or denser look-alikes

-UV Fluorescence Observes reaction to ultraviolet light.
-Natural rubies often show strong red fluorescence due to chromium, though some synthetics do too; fluorescence patterns can offer clues.
+UV Fluorescence Reaction to ultraviolet light Natural rubies often show strong red fluorescence from chromium content

-These professional tests provide definitive data, ensuring accurate identification.
-For instance, while a sapphire (also a variety of corundum) might share similar RI and SG, spectroscopy and inclusion analysis easily distinguish the two.
+These tests give definitive answers.
+While a sapphire (also corundum) shares similar RI and SG, spectroscopy and inclusion analysis distinguish the two easily.

-Ready to explore the world of authentic gemstones?
-You can browse our certified collection of natural rubies, each accompanied by an independent lab report.
+Browse our certified collection of natural rubies, each with an independent lab report.

 Grading a ruby is not like grading a diamond.
 With diamonds, every factor matters roughly equally.
-With rubies, color dominates everything, and within color, there are three separate dimensions to assess.
+With rubies, color dominates everything.
 Get color right and you understand 70% of the price.
-Here's how it all works.
+Here's how it breaks down.

 Color: The Single Most Important Factor

-• Saturation: This is the intensity or brightness of the color.
-It measures how "pure" the red is, free from gray or brown modifiers.
-Top-quality rubies possess vivid saturation, meaning the color appears rich and intense.
+• Saturation: The intensity of the color.
+This measures how "pure" the red is, free from gray or brown.
+Top rubies have vivid saturation, meaning the color looks rich and alive.

 Clarity, Cut, and Carat Weight